z9er/CyberpunkTHING/resources/documents/interview.md

 ### What’s your top gameplay priority when choosing mods - immersion, challenge, story depth, vibes?

-**z9r:** Our priority is determined by what mods get made, and we're always working with modders to assist with what they're coming up with.
+**z9r:** Our priority is determined by which mods get made, and we're always working with modders to assist with what they're coming up with.
 Our modder liaison, b, can shed some light on that.

 **b:** [Seijax,](https://next.nexusmods.com/profile/Seijax/mods?sortBy=endorsements) a founding member of our Merchants of Death weapon modding group, aside from making really cool iconic weapons, has added a lot of depth to existing gameplay features like [ricochet](https://www.nexusmods.com/cyberpunk2077/mods/7197) and [overclock.](https://www.nexusmods.com/cyberpunk2077/mods/14255)